jaspeterson/sw-crawl/README.md

-# sw-crawl
-Star wars crawl
+# Star Wars random crawl server
+Use "make run" within the working directory to build and run the server.

+Enjoy.